insidewhy/cc.gamer/README.md

 # cc.gamer
 A high performance sprite based open source HTML5 game engine.
-It uses WebGL if available for graphics and takes advantage of multiple core processors by using Web Workers when avaible.
+It uses WebGL if available for graphics and takes advantage of multiple core processors by using Web Workers when available.
+Super accurate physics using Box2D are provided.

 # installation
 To install globally: